 This is by far the easiest way and conveniently the default mode of T-Coffee.
 The PERL clients are already incorporated in T-Coffee and all you need are the proper PERL libraries.
 In principle, T-Coffee should have already installed these libraries during the standard installation, yet, this requires having root access.
 It really is worth the effort since the EBI is providing one of the best webservice available around and most notably, the only public PSI-BLAST via a webservice.
 Note that because PSI-BLAST is time consuming, T-Coffee stores the runs in its cache (./tcoffee/cache) so that it does not need to be rerun.
 It means that if you realign your sequences (or add a few extra sequences), things will be considerably faster.

 Whenever you use a T-Coffee mode requiring BLAST access, it will ask you for an authentification e-mail.
-Be extra careful!!!
-If you provide a fake e-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, even the entire country or, but I doubt it, the whole universe).
+Do not provide fake e-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, even the entire country or, but I doubt it, the whole universe).

 Using the NCBI BLAST client¶